alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 ![Comparison of the three methodologies by their performances](https://github.com/alcstat/Sentiment-Analysis-for-Persian-Text-in-R/blob/main/figures/000016.png)<!-- -->

-It seems obvious now that vector space classifier performs slightly better than naive Bayes and significantly better than Logistic regression classifier.
+It seems obvious now that the Vector Space classifier performs slightly better than Naive Bayes.
+Also, the Logistic regression classifier has a poor performance.